david-rollinson/Nuke-Dependency-Utility/README.md

 ## Nuke Asset Inspector.

-A utility to track Nuke dependencies and their associated project files.
+A utility that returns Nuke script dependencies and their associated work files.

+### To Do:
+- Implement launcher to launch working files inside show Rez context.
+- Copy Utility to move dependencies into delivery folders.